szernex/YetAnotherLoginMessageMod/README.md

 * Supports multi-line messages

 ##Formatting help
 YALMM uses the standard Minecraft formatting codes.
 Keep in mind that all formatting codes only mark where the specific formatting will start.
 To reset it you have to add §r before the new formatting.
+Also keep in mind that colors have to be defined before other fancy formatting (bold, underline etc)

 * §0 - Black
 * §1 - Dark Blue